PBA Tour

-The PBA Tour is the major professional tour for ten-pin bowling, operated by the Professional Bowlers Association.
-Headquartered in Chicago, Illinois, over 3,000 members worldwide make up the PBA.
+The PBA Tour is the major professional tour for tenpin bowling, operated by the Professional Bowlers Association (PBA).
+Headquartered in Mechanicsville, Virginia, over 3,000 members worldwide make up the PBA.
 While most of the PBA members are Regional professionals, a small percentage of the bowling membership competes at the national and international level, forming the PBA Tour.
-(PBA.com lists 75 bowlers that have national touring pro status as of the start of the 2023 season.)
+(PBA.com lists 67 bowlers that have Tier 1 national touring pro status as of the start of the 2025 season.)
 Founded in 1958, the PBA Tour has been in continuous operation since the inaugural 1959 season.

 Each year, the PBA Tour puts on a series of events for PBA members.
 Most events are held across the United States, with the PBA co-sponsoring selected international events as part of the World Bowling Tour (WBT).
-In addition, the PBA Tour co-hosts the Round1 Japan Cup along with the Japan Professional Bowling Association (JPBA).
+In addition, the PBA Tour has co-hosted the Round1 Japan Cup along with the Japan Professional Bowling Association (JPBA).
 Also, select American members compete against their European counterparts in the Weber Cup.

-Qualifying for the PBA Tour

-From the PBA Tour's inception through the 2003–04 season, most national PBA Tour events were open to the entire PBA membership.
-The initial tournament squads typically included well over 100 bowlers, who would bowl a set number of qualifying games to determine the "cut line" for additional qualifying and/or match play (typically 64 bowlers).